Slazaa/odin-ecs/README.md

-A simple Entity Component System for Odin.
+A simple Entity Component System written in Odin.

 ## World
 ```odin